 Every morning and afternoon, the staff came to the gates and greeted parents.
 They tried to remind the parents to wear a lanyard, but the parents often forgot them at home.
 The exception was handled by showing the parents to the school office to apply for a day pass.
 This of course meant that the person could just say, “Sorry I forgot,” at the gate and be guided to enter the premises.
 Automatic bypass of access control!
 At the start of a semester, the staff at the gate was strict about it.
 Staff asked to see the access lanyards and advised parents to wear them because they’re reminded to.
 But the lanyards were small, and it was hard to see a tiny picture of a face to verify that the person actually matched the ID card, let alone check which parent was matched with a certain kid when they took the kids out.
 In fact, while exiting the premises with a child, there was no outbound check at all!

 As the semester progressed, and a few weeks passed, the staff barely glanced at the IDs; they were only registering a colourful lanyard.
 At the same time, they could not cover every entrance and exit on the premises.
 Parents soon learned that they didn’t need to wear the lanyard or access cards anymore because they could either take a route where there was no staff or just rely on them recognising them by looks.
 In truth, a parent can just smile and walk past them and say, “Sorry, I forgot my badge.
-Bit of a hurry,” and nobody cared.
+A bit of hurry,” and nobody cared.
 That’s called social engineering access.
 Show a friendly face, get people used to it, and then enjoy the freedom of access.

 Access security lapsed completely once inside the school’s perimeter, where the teachers and other staff seldom wore identification.
 The badges were just for people trying to access.
 Once they got inside, there was no way to distinguish between internal staff and parents.
 Nobody could check to see if they were allowed to remain inside because there are too many people wearing lanyards and too many not wearing them.
 At best, the ID plan gave a false sense of security.